Lepetere/botui-chatbot-tutorial/README.md

-# botui-chatbot-demo
+# BotUI Chatbot Tutorial
-Demo of a simple linear chatbot with BotUI
+Demo of how to build a simple linear chatbot with BotUI.